university-of-york/esg-app-planning-poker/README.md

  - `npm run test` to run all test suites
  - `npm run check` to run all checks
  - `npm run formatandcheck` or `npm run fc` to format the code and then run all checks

+Caveats:
+ 1. Due to the somewhat funky way that jest works, a separate compilation script has been added for source code run by tests.
+The `compile:test` script needs to be run before any jest suite.
+This happens as part of the `test:unit` task already, but if you want to run suites individually you will need to remember to add `compile:test` as a prerequisite task.
-Note: You may need to [install system dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) in order to run Cypress correctly
+ 2. You may need to [install system dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) in order to run Cypress correctly

+### Running the application

 You can run the application locally with:
  - `npm run dev` for a development build